Coffee Does Not Merit Cancer Warning Label Ordered In California, FDA Says

 Murray also welcomed the FDA's actions.
 "Now that science has so comprehensively established the facts on coffee, we believe it is incumbent on regulators to give citizens confidence in what they are consuming," he said in a statement emailed to NPR.

 The federal regulator's involvement also received some praise from a leading cancer institute.
-Dale Shepard, a medical oncologist at Cleveland Clinic, said in a tweet, "Whew!
+Dale Shepard, an oncologist at Cleveland Clinic, said in a tweet, "Whew!
 My cup is nearly empty, so happy to see the @US_FDA is weighing in with some common sense on the judicial ruling in California that #coffee is a #cancer risk.
-Best to rely more on the science..."
+Best to rely more on the science."